How To Avoid An Overdraft

 Overdraft fees must be paid within 30 days.

 What happens if I do not pay the fee?

-If your account falls behind, a Bank of Cherokee Country representative will contact you with Overdraft alternatives.
+If your account falls behind, a Local Bank Country representative will contact you with Overdraft alternatives.

 I signed up for the Overdraft Program, but my card was declined.
 Why did this happen?

 The bank pays Overdrafts on a discretionary basis.

 Our Overdraft Program is limited to $400.00 per month.

 We are committed to finding the right service for you!
 Please contact a Customer Service Representative today, 918-458-1223, and we will provide you with our alternative services.

 I no longer want an Overdraft Program.
 How do I opt-out?